hellerve/ptolemy/README.md

 implement continuations, even if I have already implemented them myself.
 If I ever need to do so again, I might look at it beforehand, as the techniques described in the paper are interesting.

+* [Scheme: An Interpreter for Extended Lambda Calculus](http://repository.readscheme.org/ftp/papers/ai-lab-pubs/AIM-349.pdf) by **Gerald Sussman and Guy Steele** (1975)

+This paper blew my mind.
+I had no idea that the initial implementation of Scheme had such a wonderful actor system.
+Sure it is a bit more crude than what we are used to these days, but it is still much more advanced than I would have expected.
+The same for the pattern-matching implementation, which is wonderfully elegant and simple.
+I could reimplement a simple pattern-matcher in zepto for a blog post maybe.
+In general the code presented in the blog post is incredibly advanced, at least much more than anything I would've thought is to be found in a paper from the mid-70's.

+On another note, them basically implementing `Promise.race` and then calling it useless is wonderfully ironic.

 ## Recreational